The other party asks for your data room. You have 24 hours. This is exactly what should be in it - organized, ready, and nothing missing.

 A few naming rules that save time: use dates in file names where relevant ("P&L_2022-2024" not "financials_final_v3"), number your folders so they stay in order, and don't use abbreviations that only make sense internally.

-Founders often over-share.
+People often over-share.
 Some documents create more risk than they're worth including, especially early in a conversation.
 Others are just unnecessary noise.

 The rule of thumb: if sharing a document creates risk without meaningfully advancing the conversation, don't include it until the deal is further along.